likern/key-mapper/readme/development.md

 - `key-mapper-autoload.desktop` executes on login and tells the systemd service to stop injecting (possibly the presets of another user) and to inject the users autoloaded presets instead (if any are configured)

+**udev**

+- `key-mapper.rules` sends a message to the service to start injecting for new devices when they are seen for the first time.
+TODO

 ## Resources